Frequently Asked Questions

 QVC & HSN

-Refurbished, Reconditioned, Serviced or Restored Used Vacuums
+Refurbished, Reconditioned, Serviced, Restored or Used Vacuums

 These products are indeed often cheaper than other online resellers and HoV.
 However, it is important to remember that warranties on these machines are often voided by the manufacturer even if brand new.
 These products may also be counterfeit, especially for Miele branded items.

 Can you really help with allergies?:

 We can definitely improve the air quality inside your home.* Miele vacuums are world renown for being one of the only companies with a fully gasketed vacuum that forces 100% of the exhaust through a true AMSA rated HEPA filter.
-This means the air exiting the vacuum has been 99.97% filtered at 0.3 microns.
-In fact, when equipped with a genuine Miele Air-Clean filter the vacuum will filter even smaller, 99.97% at 0.1 microns.
+This means the air exiting the vacuum has been 99.97% filtered at 0.3 microns minimum.
+In fact, when equipped with a genuine Miele Air-Clean HEPA filter the vacuum will filter even smaller, 99.97% at 0.1 microns.
 Miele vacuums, not just their HEPA filters, meet EU certification EN 1822 filtration which is much more stringent than standards in the USA.

 In addition, we sell Boneco air purifiers.
 Using true AMSA rated HEPA filters, they will also reach the level of filtration efficiency as the Miele.
 Coupled together, these two machines make an effective defense against airborn allergens.